The holiday season is fast approaching and it’s never too soon to get a leg up on holiday marketing.

 A range of promotional offers and competitions helped grow the social media base by over 10% in just three months.
 A current review of the #ChristmasinBham hashtag on Twitter, produces an array of results highlighted good-spirited Birmingham visitors showcasing an array of fun winter experiences.
 This is an excellent example of the power of social media and how you can have your audience do your marketing for you with the right activation.

-What other hotels have you noticed taking advantage of holiday campaigns on social media?
+What other ways have you seen hotels or restaurants optimize their holiday campaigns on social media?